cobyj33/tmedia/doc/cli.md

   be altered at any time interactively in the actual media player with the 'c' key.
 - -g, --gray             Play the video in grayscale
-  - Display the given media with color output enabled on startup.
-Color output can be altered at any time interactively in the actual media player with the 'c' key.
+  - Display the given media with grayscale output enabled on startup.
+  Grayscale output can be altered at any time interactively in the actual media player with the 'g' key.
 - -b, --background       Do not show characters, only the background
-  - This option only has any effect if --color (-c) or --gray (-g) are also passed into the command line.
+  - Display the given media with only background colors on startup.
+This option only has any effect if --color (-c) or --gray (-g) are also passed into the command line.
+Background output can be altered at any time interactively in the actual media player with the 'b' key.

 - -f, --fullscreen
   - Begin the player in fullscreen mode.
 Fullscreen mode can be altered at any time interactively in the actual media player with the 'f' key.

-- --refresh-rate
+- --refresh-rate [UINT]
   - Set the refresh rate of the terminal input and screen in frames per second.
   Defaults to 24 FPS.
-This shouldn't really ever have to be altered, but is available
+This shouldn't really ever have to be altered, but is available.
+The given parameter must be greater than 0.

 - --chars [STRING]
   - Sets the characters used to display frames in the media player.
 The string is interpreted as a linear ramp between the 'darkest' character on the left